Tonight with Andrew Marr 14/03 | Watch Again

 Andrew Marr was joined by:

-- Yvette Cooper - Shadow Home Secretary and Labour MP for Normanton, Pontefract and Castleford.
+- Stephen Kinnock - Shadow Immigration Minister and Labour MP for Aberavon.

-- Jerome Starkey - Defence Editor at The Sun, who broke this story.

 Watch Tonight with Andrew Marr exclusively on Global Player every Monday to Thursday from 6pm to 7pm https://www.globalplayer.com/live/lbc/uk/